wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

     *   (e) prescribing charges to be paid in respect of connections to any sewer of the Board by persons and authorities other than local authorities.

-    (2) The Board may, by any bylaw made under this section, provide a penalty for every breach thereof which shall be in the discretion of the court imposing the penalty, but which shall in no case exceed the sum of 50 pounds for a single offence or the sum of 5 pounds for every day during which the offence has continued.
+    (2) The Board may, by any bylaw made under this section, provide a penalty for every breach thereof which shall be in the discretion of the court imposing the penalty, but which shall in no case exceed the sum of $100 for a single offence or the sum of $10 for every day during which the offence has continued.

     (3) Any bylaw made by the Board under this section shall, within the district, override any bylaws on the same subject made by any constituent authority.

-    (4) Any constituent authority may, with the consent of the Board, undertake within its own area the enforcement and administration of any bylaws made by the Board under this section, and in such cases all fines imposed for breaches of the Board's bylaws within the area of such constituent authority shall, subject to [section 73][126] of the Public Finance Act 1989, be paid to the constituent authority and be dealt with by it as if they were fines imposed in respect of breaches of the bylaws of that constituent authority.
+    (4) Any constituent authority may, with the consent of the Board, undertake within its own area the enforcement and administration of any bylaws made by the Board under this section, and in such cases all fines imposed for breaches of the Board's bylaws within the area of such constituent authority shall, subject to [section 73][127] of the Public Finance Act 1989, be paid to the constituent authority and be dealt with by it as if they were fines imposed in respect of breaches of the bylaws of that constituent authority.

-    Section 47(4): amended (with effect on 1 July 1989), on 26 July 1989, pursuant to [section 87][127] of the Public Finance Act 1989 (1989 No 44).
+    Section 47(4): amended (with effect on 1 July 1989), on 26 July 1989, pursuant to [section 87][128] of the Public Finance Act 1989 (1989 No 44).

 ##### 48 Trade wastes bylaws